swethag04/ml-projects/README.md

 # ml-projects
-Berkeley ML/AI certificate program projects
+This is a repo for projects from Berkeley ML/AI certificate program